 Epidemiology of Nevi

-The benign nevus occurs in the early period of life, lasts till adulthood and then it disappears.
+The benign nevus occurs in the early period of life, lasts until adulthood and then it disappears.
 CDKN2A mutation is shown as the risk factor for the occurrence of atypical nevi in families.
 The whites have an increased prevalence of the atypical nevus.
 There is also variation seen in the size of the nevus based on the location of the body.
-The other factor which is seen as a variation in the occurrence of type of nevus is the race of individual.
+The other factor which is seen as a variation in the occurrence of a type of nevus is the race of the individual.

 Between the sexes, there is a difference seen the location of occurrence of nevus with the limb predominance in females and trunk predominance in males.
 There also occur higher numbers of nevi in males than in females.
 There even occur differences in the occurrence of the pattern of nevus based on the skin type of the individual.

 The origin of the keratinocytes in the embryo is the neural crest and the keratinocytes migrate to the epidermis.
 The abnormality in the migration could lead to the development of the nevus.
 This is the possible pathological mechanism for the development of congenital nevus.